-► Return to Activity: Fill-in-the-Blanks

-◄ Return to complete list of Handout Masters for Chapter 3
+► Return to Activity: Fill-in-the-Blanks Return to complete list of Handout Masters for Chapter 3 ▲ Return to Chapter 3: Table of Contents

-▼MyPsychLab VIDEO SERIES
+▼ VIDEO SERIES

-The MyPsychLab Video Series features over 100 original videos covering the most recent research, science, and applications across the general psychology curriculum, and utilizing the latest in film and animation technology.
+The VIDEO SERIES features over 100 original videos covering the most recent research, science, and applications across the general psychology curriculum, and utilizing the latest in film and animation technology.
 Each 4-6 minute video clip has automatically graded assessment questions tied to it.